Portuguese India: Afonso de Albuquerque

-In the year 1509, Afonso de Albuquerque was appointed the second governor of Portuguese possessions in the East.
-After acquiring their first protectorate in Portuguese Cochin, a new fleet under Marshal Fernão Coutinho arrived with specific instructions to destroy the power of Zamorin of Calicut.
-The Zamorin's palace was captured and destroyed and the city was set on fire.
-The Zamorin's forces rallied, killing Coutinho and wounding Albuquerque.
-Albuquerque withdrew with his forces and after the Zamorin was assassinated in 1513 he entered into agreement with his successor to protect Portuguese interests in Malabar, and a fort was built on Calicut.
+In 1509, Afonso de Albuquerque was appointed the second governor of Portuguese possessions in the East.
+After acquiring their first protectorate in Portuguese Cochin, a new fleet under Marshal Fernão Coutinho arrived with specific instructions to destroy the power of the Zamorin of Calicut.
+The Zamorin's palace was captured and destroyed, and the city was set on fire.
+The Zamorin's forces rallied, killing Coutinho and wounding Albuquerque, prompting Albuquerque to withdraw with his forces.
+Alberquerque then conspired with the Zamorin's brother to have him assassinated in 1513, whereupon he entered into agreement with the usurping successor to protect Portuguese interests in Malabar, and to allow the construction of a fort in Calicut.

-In 1510, Afonso de Albuquerque captured Goa from the Bijapur Sultanate sultan with the aid of the Hindu privateer Timoja, leading to the establishment of a permanent settlement in the city of Velha Goa (Old Goa in English).
-Goa (island) bore the seat of the viceroy, who governed all the possessions in Asia.
+In 1510, Albuquerque captured Goa from the Bijapur Sultanate sultan with the aid of the Hindu privateer Timoja, leading to the establishment of a permanent settlement in the city of Velha Goa (Old Goa in English).
+Old Goa became the seat of the viceroy, who governed all the Portuguese possessions in Asia.

-Albuquerque added to the State of India the city of Malacca in 1511 and Ormus in 1515.
-He encouraged the settlement of his soldiers and their marriage to native women.
-In the mid sixteenth century there were about 2000 casados ("married men") in Goa.
-Goa included a large body of native non-Portuguese inhabitants for the Portuguese crown to rule.
-To better achieve this, Albuquerque resorted to medieval Iberian procedures: people of different religious communities were allowed to live by their laws under representatives of their respective communities.
-Exception was made to the practice of sati however, which was promptly abolished.
-Certain taxes due to the Adil Shah of Bijapur were also abolished.
-Native women were legally allowed property rights for the first time.
-At Goa, Albuquerque instituted an orphan's fund and opened a hospital, the Hospital Real de Goa, modelled after the grand Hospital Real de Todos os Santos in Lisbon.
-Also at Goa were built smaller hospitals run by the city's charity, the Misericórdia, dedicated to serving the poor and the natives.
+Albuquerque added to the State of India the cities of Malacca in 1511 and Ormus in 1515.
+To enforce his power over the growing empire's population, the great majority of which was not Portuguese, Albuquerque resorted to medieval Iberian procedures: people of different religions were allowed to live by their own laws under representatives of their respective communities.
+An exception was made for the practice of sati, which was abolished, along with certain taxes due to the Sultan of Bijapur.
+Albuquerque encouraged the settlement of his soldiers and their marriage to native women, offering financial incentives for those who did; within two months, there were 200 such casados ("married men") in Goa, and by the mid-16th century, there were about 2000.

-Albuquerque's policies proved immensely popular amongst his soldiers as well as the local population, especially his characteristically strict observance of justice.
-When Albuquerque died in sight of Goa in 1515, even the Hindu natives of Goa mourned his passing alongside the Portuguese.
-His tomb at the Nossa Senhora da Serra hermitage was converted to a shrine by the local Hindus, who would leave flowers there in his dedication and direct prayers to him, seeking aid in matters of justice, until his remains were returned to Portugal in 1566.
+Albuquerque's policies led to the granting of property rights to Goan women, and the institution of an orphan's fund and a hospital, the Hospital Real de Goa, modelled after the grand Hospital Real de Todos os Santos in Lisbon.
+Smaller hospitals were also built, run by the city's charity, the Misericórdia, dedicated to serving the poor and locals.

-The Portuguese had also shipped Órfãs do Rei to their colonies in the Indian peninsula, the most important of which were the eastern metropole of Goa and the largest province in Bombay-Bassein. Órfãs do Rei (literally "Orphans of the King"), were orphaned Portuguese girls patronised by the King, and sent to overseas colonies to form marital alliances with either Portuguese settlers or natives of high status.
+Albuquerque's policies, particularly his disruption of Muslim dominance over trade in the Indian Ocean, won him the loyalty of the Hindu population of the city.
+When Albuquerque died in sight of Goa in 1515, the Hindu community of Goa mourned his passing alongside the Portuguese.
+His tomb at the Nossa Senhora da Serra hermitage was converted to a shrine by the local populace, who would leave flowers there in his dedication and direct prayers to him, seeking aid in matters of justice, until his remains were returned to Portugal in 1566.